 Sep 2022 Update:

-We’ve negotiated a pricing extension with Google to keep the current storage pricing for an additional 12 months.
-Billing account managers should reach out to their Google representatives to determine if they have received the pricing extension or are eligible to receive the pricing extension and discuss options.
+We’ve negotiated a pricing extension with Google to keep the current storage pricing through March 15th 2024 for Broad billing accounts.
+Non-Broad billing account managers should reach out to their Google representatives to determine if they have received the pricing extension or are eligible to receive the pricing extension and discuss options.

-Given this pricing extension, we have decided to postpone a solution for migrating multi-region buckets until the first half of next year (2023).
+Given this pricing extension, we have decided to postpone a solution for migrating multi-region buckets until summer 2023.
+More details will be announced in a follow-up communication around that time.

 Google Cloud recently announced upcoming changes (starting Oct 1, 2022) to the pricing structure of a number of services, including multi-regional storage buckets.
 Crucially, they will start charging egress fees — which they normally charge when data stored in one region needs to be transferred to another region for computing — on data stored in multi-regional buckets.